stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 ## Recent Completions

+- **Fixed Wikipedia Article Tokenization Process**:

+  - Fixed the tokenization process in the Wikipedia articles processing script
+  - Added proper import for WikipediaContentModel from wikipedia_models
+  - Implemented explicit content fetching from Wikipedia for articles that only have metadata from the API
+  - Restructured the token-based chunking process to properly create WikipediaContentModel objects
+  - Added appropriate type hints to the split_into_token_chunks function to fix mypy errors
+  - Improved error handling with proper warning messages
+  - Successfully tested with landmark LP-00079 (Manhattan Municipal Building)
+  - Verified the entire pipeline: articles fetched → content retrieved → token-based chunks created → embeddings generated → vectors stored in Pinecone
+  - Fixed the issue where tokenization was failing due to the content field being None
+  - Resolved the problem with uninitialized variables being used in the content processing flow

 - **Enhanced Metadata Extraction for Wikipedia Articles**

   - Fixed missing metadata properties (`architect`, `neighborhood`, `style`) in Wikipedia article vector data